SlavaZSU/Test_Victor/EspoCRM upgrade from version 5 to the latest.md

 ## Environment change before upgrading EspoCRM from v7.2.7 to v7.3.0

 Starting with version EspoCRM [7.3.0](https://github.com/espocrm/espocrm/releases/tag/7.3.0) support for *php 7.4* is droped.
-Therefore, it's necessary to change the environment for our instance on earlier versions, e.g. `7.2.7`.
-Supported php versions are: `8.0`, `8.1` or `8.2`. Для нового середовища ми використаємо для прикладу *php* `8.1`.
+Therefore, it's necessary to change the Environment for our instance on earlier versions, e.g. `7.2.7`.
+Supported php versions are: `8.0`, `8.1` or `8.2`.

+For the new Environment, we will use *php* `8.1` as an example.

 New **Dockerfile** for new *Enviroment* will look like: